tobio-tenma/ports_to_gamelist/README.md

 ## Usage

-The script is called with the ports.json file provided as the argument.
+The script is called with the ports.json file provided as the one and only argument.

 **Example Usage**: